punkrockdev/server/README.md

     notebook_password: sha1:67c9e60bb8b6:9ffede0825894254b2e042ea597d771089e11aed

+You can generate the password locally:

+    In [1]: from notebook.auth import passwd

+    In [2]: passwd()
+    Enter password:
+    Verify password:
+    Out[2]: 'sha1:67c9e60bb8b6:9ffede0825894254b2e042ea597d771089e11aed'

 More info on generating the password and setting up a TLS certificate [in the documentation][jupyter-security].

+Once you run the *server.yml* playbook,
+Jupyter notebook should be running on port 8888.

 [unattended-upgrades]: https://github.com/debops/ansible-unattended_upgrades
 [jupyter]: http://jupyter.org/